 (b) a living modified organism that is a pharmaceutical not covered by an international agreement and that is for human and animal use;

-(c) fish, insects and other living modified animals.
+(c) fish, insects and other living modified organisms.

 (2) This Act does not apply to a living modified organism that is exempted under section 52.